SashveerRamjathan/ST10361554-PROG6221-POE-Part-3/README.md

 # Recipe App

-Welcome to the Recipe App repository, a console-based application designed to manage recipes efficiently.
+Welcome to the Recipe App repository, a graphical user interface application designed to manage recipes efficiently.
 This repository hosts the code for my Recipe App, which allows users to create, scale, and manage recipes with ease.

 <div align="center">
 	<img src = "https://st3.depositphotos.com/13324256/17303/i/450/depositphotos_173034766-stock-photo-woman-writing-down-recipe.jpg" width =650 height = 400 />